Friday, March 28, 2025

 Thursday, February 20, 2025

-AI and Travel
+A Texan in Tibet - AI and Travel

 This is interesting.
 I asked Google's Gemini, X's Grock and ChatGPT AI platforms to generate an image of my flight plan from Texas to Kathmandu.
 The airport code route is DFW - CDG - CMB - KTM (Dallas Fort Worth to Paris France, to Colombia Sri Lanka, to Kathmandu Nepal.
 None of the AI platforms got it right, but the results are entertaining.